Literature Commissar

 Ross’s article would have been better without the first paragraph, since as I’m trying to say it distracts from the point and is barely relevant but hey it’s an opinion piece and he can say whatever he likes.
 And it would have been better if some attempt at fairness had been made, some of Pram’s political record does have some serious blotches and spots but is that the whole story?
 I doubt it.

-29. Achmad Sudarsono Says:
+29. Achmad Sudarsono says:

 Ok.